longalexander/jekyll-now/writing/purpose.md

 Core Insight: A principle is a divider - it is an idea that helps people divide the world into right and wrong.

-Context: Someone might ask you what your mission statement or goal is.
-For example, you might say "I believe people need food to survive".
-For some, this is less actionable or empowering than "People need food to be accessible whenever they get hungry."
+Context: Someone might ask you what your personal mission statement or goal is.

 Below are some additional examples.